-The WPM and/or PWE staff will ensure that signage at the four identified locations will be developed and installed by December 31, 2021.

-6. Create or purchase and distribute a brochure on the proper use and disposal of lawn chemicals and household hazardous products and distribute to key audiences.
+- The WPM and/or PWE staff will ensure that signage at the four identified locations will be developed and installed by December 31, 2021. - 6.
+Create or purchase and distribute a brochure on the proper use and disposal of lawn chemicals and household hazardous products and distribute to key audiences.

 PWE staff will continue to distribute the Household Hazardous Waste Program brochure to residents.
-Another brochure aimed specifically at lawn chemicals and personal vehicle washing and/or maintenance will be developed and distributed in 2020.
+Another brochure aimed specifically at lawn chemicals and personal vehicle washing and/or maintenance will be developed and distributed in 2019.

 - The WPM and PWE staff will develop the lawn chemical and personal vehicle brochure.
-DPW Housing Division and NHC, and potentially the FMWR Auto Skills Center, will cooperate in its distribution by December 31, 2020. - 7.
+DPW Housing Division and NHC will cooperate in its distribution by December 31, 2019. - 7.
 Develop and make available to FWA personnel a website with information about storm water management.